 PATIENT EDUCATION TALKING POINTS

+Labor is an important process for a baby’s health

 It is Best to Stay Pregnant Until at Least 39 Weeks.
 If your pregnancy is healthy and you are considering scheduling your baby’s birth, it is best to stay pregnant for at least 39 weeks.
 Babies born too early may have more health problems at birth and later in life than babies born full term.
 Being pregnant at least 39 weeks gives your baby’s brain and body all the time it needs to grow.

 Why do Babies Need Time (at least 39 weeks)?

 Important organ growth—including the brain, lungs and liver—occurs during the last weeks of pregnancy;